 Considering a pet bird?
 These breeds are a great place to start your research!

-A bird can be an excellent pet, but before you get a new bird, you should think about the breeds that make the best pet birds.
-While bigger birds, like the macaws, are beautiful creatures, their diets, behavior, required socialization, and overall needs may be more than a first-time bird owner is ready for.
+A bird can be an excellent pet, but before you get a new bird and pick out its name, you should think about the breeds that make the best pet birds.
+While bigger birds like the macaws are beautiful creatures, their diets, behavior, required socialization, and overall needs may be more than a first-time bird owner is ready for.

 Certain breeds of smaller birds take up less space and require less care than other types of birds do.
 If you're interested in adding a winged pet to your family, these breeds are perfect for new owners.

-What Are The Best Bird Pets for Beginners?
+What Are the Best Bird Breeds for Beginners?

 Cockatiels are a great bird for first-time bird owners due to their friendly and playful disposition, as well as their trainability.
 Unlike some other breeds, cockatiels are not very noisy, making them great pets for apartments.